An exotic deformation of the hyperbolic space: Classification of non-elementary actions

 Note that if $V$ contains a non-trivial subspace on which $\R^{n-1}\simeq \{g_{1,v,\Id}\}$ acts trivially we must have $t=1$.
 Indeed let $p$ be the orthogonal projection from $V$ to the space of fixed points of $\R^{n-1}$.
 Then $p\circ f$ is a homomorphism, which is non-trivial since the image of $f$ generates a dense subspace of $V$.
 This implies that $t=1$.
 Hence, if $t<1$, the orthogonal representation $\pi$ does not have $\R^{n-1}$-invariant vectors inside $V$.

+To prove the first part of Theorem~\ref{class}, it suffices to show that the translation length function associated to $\varrho$ satisfies $\ell_{\varrho}=t\ell_{\HH}$ for hyperbolic elements of $\Isomn$ since we have already established that the action $\varrho$ preserves the type.
+It is enough to consider $P$ since every hyperbolic element is conjugated to an element of $P$.
+Now the statement follows from the previous proposition because the translation length is the logarithm of the Busemann character at the forward fixed point (both in $\HH$ and in $\HHI$) and the Busemann character of $g_{\lambda,v,A}$ is $\lambda$ in $\HH$ and $\chi(\lambda)$ in $\HHI$.

-Since we have proved that the action $\varrho$ preserves the type, the previous proposition implies that the translation length function associated to $\varrho$ satisfies $\ell_{\varrho}=t\ell_{\HH}$, thus proving the first part of Theorem~\ref{class}.
-From now on, we will assume that the action $\varrho$ is not only non-elementary but irreducible.
+From now on, we will assume that the action $\varrho$ is not only non-elementary but also irreducible.
 We will prove that $\varrho$ is completely determined by the number $t$ appearing in the previous proposition.

 \begin{prop} The subspace $V$ is equal to $E$ and the representation $\varrho$ is determined by its restriction to $P$. \end{prop}

 \begin{proof} We have already noticed that $P$ together with the involution $\sigma$ generate the group $\Isomn$.
 Here, as in~\cite{bim}, we use the relations between $\sigma$ and $P$ to prove that $\varrho(\sigma)$ is determined by the restriction of $\varrho$ to $P$.
 More precisely, we consider the product